jorgeajimenezl/nephrite/README.md

 python -m nepherite // more arguments to be added this is not working yet
 ```

+## TODO
+- [ ] Change the way that the block is serialized to not include the nonce on it.
+- [ ] At the time of block creation check the double spending on skip the failed transaction.

 ## Authors

 **Evaluation method:** as a team.